tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 In a Diffserv (DS) domain {{?RFC2475}}, packets requiring the same forwarding treatment (scheduling and drop policy) are classified and marked with the respective Class Selector (CS) Codepoint (or the Traffic Class (TC) field for MPLS packets {{?RFC5462}}) at the DS domain ingress nodes.
 Such packets are said to belong to a Behavior Aggregate (BA) that has a common set of behavioral characteristics or a common set of delivery requirements.
 At transit nodes, the CS is inspected to determine the specific forwarding treatment to be applied before the packet is forwarded.
 A similar approach is adopted in this document to realize network slicing.
 The solution proposed in this document does not mandate Diffserv to be enabled in the network to provide a specific forwarding treatment.
+If Diffserv is enabled within the network, the Slice-Flow Aggregate traffic can further carry a Diffserv CS to enable differentiation of forwarding treatments for packets within a Slice-Flow Aggregate.

 When logical networks associated with an NRP are realized on top of a shared physical network infrastructure, it is important to steer traffic on the